avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Open Questions

-* Does it make sense dynamically changing the D and Q parameters?
-Currently they give each block builder the ability to adjust the value of $T$ on the rate of change of by roughly $\frac{1}{1024}$ of its current value.

-* Similarly does it make sense to dynamically change the `RMult` parameter?
-Currently it is set to 2, making `R = 2 * T` which means gas price can increase and decrease at the same rate.

-* Should we rather name the precompile as `ACP224FeeManager`?

-* Should activation of the `ACP176FeeManager` precompile disable the old precompile itself or should we require it to be disabled as a separate upgrade?
+* Should activation of the `ACP224FeeManager` precompile disable the old precompile itself or should we require it to be disabled as a separate upgrade?

 ## Acknowledgements